Samsung/tizen-docs/docs/platform/developing/creating-tic.md

 This topic provides information on how to create a Tizen image with TIC.

 To use TIC, you have to set up the docker initially.
-For information on docker setup, see [Setting up Docker](../reference/setting-up-docker.md).
+For information on docker setup, see [Set up docker](../reference/set-up-docker.md).

 ## Tizen Image Creator